 What is dulce de leche?

 Dulce de leche is a sweet jam made with milk, sugar and baking soda, the latter being accountable for its dark color.
-It takes a few hours to make and there are as many tips and tricks as there are grandmothers in this country.
+It takes a few hours to make and there are as many tips and tricks as grandmothers in this country.
 Each with its own recipe.

 The flavor is very sweet, similar to caramel but not quite.

 It does have a milk undertone, something that caramel lacks, and some might say it's not as sophisticated, and they might be right.
-I'm a raving fan so my opinion is biased.
+I'm a raving fan, so my opinion is biased.

 Easy steps for making truffles